top of page

 The Anxiety That Feels Different: When Standard Techniques Don't Work

 Hey there!
-I'm Rebecca, and if you've found this page, you're probably feeling frustrated.
-Maybe you've tried breathing exercises, mindfulness apps, positive thinking, and even therapy, but your anxiety still feels like it's running the show.
-You might be wondering why techniques that work for others don't seem to touch the depth of what you're experiencing.
+I’m Rebecca, and if you’ve found this page, you’re probably feeling frustrated or may simply feel anxious.
+If you are looking for anxiety treatment in Glasgow, you might have already tried breathing exercises, mindfulness apps, positive thinking, and even therapy, but your anxiety still feels like it’s running the show.
+You might be wondering why techniques that work for others don’t seem to touch the depth of what you’re experiencing.

 Understanding Anxiety That Won’t Lift